jonseymour/florida/README.md

 `atLeastOneGirl` excludes any family that does not have at least one girl.

+`floridaFamilies` excludes any family that does not have a girl named Florida.

 `family2child` writes one child entry for each of a family's 2 children into a child channel.

 `girls` excludes any child that is not a girl.

 `florida` excludes any child that is not a girl named Florida.

-`floridaFamilies` excludes any family that does not have a girl named Florida.

 `child2family` writes one family entry for each child into a family channel.
 Note that no attempt is made to eliminate duplicates that result from two children having the same family - the resulting statistics are statistics about children not families.

-`accounting` counts the number of families with different characteristics and displays these numbers along with certain ratios.
-Note that some families may be double counted if the `--girls` option is specified.
-This is because if `--girls` is specified we are (effectively) counting girls rather than families.
+`accounting` calculates statistics for the selected families(/girls) and displays a summary.

+`n` is the number of generated families, `c` is the number of selected families(/girls), `gg` is the number of selected girl-girl families(/girls with female siblings), `gg/c` is ratio of `gg` over `c` expressed as a percentage.
+A `[families]` or `[girls]` indicator is used to indicate whether the population being summarised is a population of families or a population of girls.

 #PROBLEMS
 ## Problem #1